Prompt Intelligence

 The eBook and paperback are available on Amazon and Ingram Sparks.

-the GitHub repository of security-focused starter prompts.
+Get the complete framework along with the GitHub repository of security-focused starter prompts.